NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Stance_ Dragon Stance.md

 Granted by [[Feats/Dragon Stance|Dragon Stance]]

-You enter the stance of a dragon and make powerful leg strikes like a lashing dragon's tail.
 You can make dragon tail attacks that deal 1d10 bludgeoning damage.
 They are in the brawling group and have the backswing, nonlethal, and unarmed traits.

-While in Dragon Stance, you can ignore the first square of difficult terrain while Striding.
+You can ignore the first square of difficult terrain while Striding.

 *Source: Pathfinder Player Core 2*
 *ORC*